 How to Create Post Thumbnails for WordPress

 Today, I will demonstrate how to create post thumbnails for WordPress by using two methods.
 The first method will be using the Default featured image plugin.
 It is a plugin that makes adding a default featured image extremely easy.
 This is the easiest method, but if you are not a fan of adding plugins, the next method is for you.
 The second method will require you to edit some of the back-end files.
 It is very easy, even if you do not have any coding experience, but is different depending on the theme you have.
-Keep in mind you will need access to your website’s cPanel, which is provided to you by your web host.
+Keep in mind you will need access to your website’s cPanel, which is provided to you by your web hosting provider.